neumino/neumino.github.io/movies.md

-### Bombshell
+### Togo
-*Released on 2019-12-13, vote average 7.2*
+*Released on 2019-12-20, vote average 7.1*

-Based on the real scandal, BOMBSHELL is a revealing look inside the most powerful and controversial media empire of all time; and the explosive story of the women who brought down the infamous man who created it.
+The untold true story set in the winter of 1925 that takes you across the treacherous terrain of the Alaskan tundra for an exhilarating and uplifting adventure that will test the strength, courage and determination of one man, Leonhard Seppala, and his lead sled dog, Togo.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/YXL33tEUA3g?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/HMfyueM-ZBQ?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>